The homology of moduli spaces of 4-manifolds may be infinitely generated: Introduction

-\section{Main results}
+\subsection{Main results}

-Given a smooth manifold $X$, let $\Diff(X)$ denote the diffeomorphism group equipped with the $C^\infty$-topology.
-It is known that the mapping class group $\pi_0(\Diff(X))$ is finitely generated, if $X$ is simply-connected, closed, and $\dim X$ $\neq$ 4.
+The purpose of this paper is to present a new special phenomenon in dimension $4$ in terms diffeomorphism groups.
+To describe our result, let $\mathrm{Diff}(X)$ denote the diffeomorphism group equipped with the $C^\infty$-topology for a given a smooth manifold $X$.
+It is known that the mapping class group $\pi_0(\mathrm{Diff}(X))$ is finitely generated, if $X$ is simply-connected, closed, and $\dim X \neq 4$.
 For $\dim X \geq 5$, this is due to Sullivan~\cite[Theorem~(13.3)]{Sull77}.
-For $\dim X \leq 3$, finite generation holds even dropping the simple-connectivity: In fact, even stronger finiteness is known in all dimensions $\neq$ 4 (see \cref{subsection Finiteness dim not 4}, including a remark for dim$=$5).
+For $\dim X \leq 3$, finite generation holds even dropping the simple-connectivity: In fact, even stronger finiteness is known in all dimensions $\neq 4$ (see \cref{subsection Finiteness dim not 4}, including a remark for $\dim=5$).

-We prove that analogous finite generation fails in dimension 4.
-Namely, we show that there exist simply-connected closed smooth 4-manifolds whose mapping class groups are infinitely generated:
+We prove that analogous finite generation fails in dimension $4$.
+Namely, we show that there exist simply-connected closed smooth $4$-manifolds whose mapping class groups are infinitely generated:

 \begin{thm} For $n \geq 2$, set $X=E(n)\#S^2 \times S^2$.
-Then $\pi_0(\Diff(X))$ is not finitely generated. \end{thm}
+Then $\pi_0(\mathrm{Diff}(X))$ is not finitely generated. \end{thm}

 Here $E(n)$ denotes the simply-connected elliptic surface of degree $n$ without multiple fiber.
-As is well-known, $E(n)\#S^2 \times S^2$ can be written in terms of further basic 4-manifolds (e.g. \cite[Corollary~8]{Gom91}):
+As is well-known, $E(n)\#S^2 \times S^2$ can be written in terms of further basic $4$-manifolds (e.g. \cite[Corollary~8]{Gom91}):

-\begin{rmk} After completing a preprint version of this paper, the author was informed that David Baraglia \cite{Baraglia23mapping} also proved that the mapping class groups of simply-connected 4-manifolds can be infinitely generated.
-Baraglia’s proof is based on essentially the same method as ours, however we obtained our proofs completely independently. \end{rmk}
+\begin{rmk} After completing a preprint version of this paper, the author was informed that David Baraglia \cite{Baraglia23mapping} also proved that the mapping class groups of simply-connected $4$-manifolds can be infinitely generated.
+Baraglia's proof is based on essentially the same method as ours, however we obtained our proofs completely independently. \end{rmk}

 \begin{rmk}[Topological mapping class group] Let $\Homeo(X)$ denote the homeomorphism group of $X$.
-If $X$ is a simply-connected closed topological 4-manifold, then $\pi_0(\Homeo(X))$ is finitely generated.
+If $X$ is a simply-connected closed topological $4$-manifold, then $\pi_0(\Homeo(X))$ is finitely generated.
 This follows from a result by Quinn~\cite{Q86} and Perron~\cite{P86}.
-Thus infinite generation exhibited in \cref{thm: main pi0} is special to the 4-dimensional smooth category. \end{rmk}
+Thus infinite generation exhibited in \cref{thm: main pi0} is special to the $4$-dimensional smooth category. \end{rmk}